de-Padua/BugTracker/README.md

 ### About

-This project is a bug-tracker for teams to use in a daily basis,this project its mean to be used in a private server of any company who wants it,but for sake of "demo"the project is open-source now and anyone can register and use it.
+This project is designed to be a bug-tracking tool for teams to use on a daily basis.
+It is intended to be used on a private server by any company that desires it.
+However, for demonstration purposes, the project is now open-source, and anyone can register and use it.